waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Task Timestamps & Log
 - Suicune Hunt (Route 42): Started Turn 17642.
-- Mt.
-Mortar B1F Exploration: Started Turn 17881.
-- Discovery: Pokedex 'AREA' for Suicune shows 'SUICUNE'S NEST' with dots across Johto (Burned Tower, Cianwood, Route 42, Route 36, Tin Tower).
-Confirms scripted sequence.
+- Discovery: Pokedex 'AREA' for Suicune shows 'SUICUNE'S NEST' with dots across Johto.
-- Discovery: MountMortarB1F movement redirection confirmed on FLOOR_UP_WALL tiles (e.g., Up at 20,28 moves Right).
-- Observation: (21, 28) Up -> (21, 27) is BLOCKED.
-(Turn 17918).
-- Plan: Explore MountMortar1FOutside (3_57) by surfing North from (16, 32).
-Searching for an exit to the isolated northern corridor of Route 42 (Y=4).
+- Plan: Surf North from (32, 8) to reach the landing at (30, 6) and explore the northern corridor (Row 4-8).